jeremyfelt/webconference-2014/talk.md

 Grunt is a task manager.
 This can be extremely useful for defining a series of tasks that need to be processed in order to build either a development or production version of your project.

 This could be used in combination with Git hooks or on its own entirely.
-Typing `grunt production` may compile or build all of the files you need in production and then route them to the proper location.
+Typing `grunt production` may compile or build all of the files you need in production before routing them to the proper location.

 ### Fabric